-Our 2022-23 request includes an estimated increase of 8% for the in-district local contract.
-While we have one provider that services local, vocational, local special education and magnet school transportation, there are many other components to this contract that affect the actual change.
+Our 2022-23 request includes an estimated increase of 8% for the in-district contract.
+There are many components to our in-district contract that will most likely change our requested configuration and cost.
 A few examples are: TAP program, GATES program, late buses, busing for conference days, and school day scheduling to name a few.
+The percentage changes below reflect these potential variables.